fee schedule

 insurance

-I am an out-of-network provider and do not directly bill insurance.
-Working together without insurance involvement offers optimal privacy and allows me to keep administrative costs low so I can fully focus on my clients’ clinical needs.
-Many insurance companies will reimburse for a portion of out-of-network therapy session fees.
-I can provide a receipt (or "superbill") that you can send to your insurance company for direct reimbursement.
+I am an out-of-network provider and do not bill insurance directly.
+This approach allows for greater privacy and helps keep administrative costs low, enabling me to focus fully on your clinical care.
+Many insurance plans offer partial reimbursement for out-of-network therapy.
+If you'd like to pursue this option, I can provide a monthly receipt (or “superbill”) that you can submit to your insurance company for direct reimbursement.

 For example (varies per plan):